PaddlePaddle/book/02.recognize_digits/README.md

     return predict
 ```

-- Multi-Layer Perceptron: this network has two hidden fully-connected layers, both are using ReLU as activation functino.
+- Multi-Layer Perceptron: this network has two hidden fully-connected layers, both are using ReLU as activation function.
 The output layer is using softmax activation:

 ```python
 def multilayer_perceptron():